 Howard Thompson, Global Financial Controller at digital events company GDS Group, adds:

 We won't assume you're a giant business just because you have more than one corporate shell.
-If you're an aspiring startup owner, looking for a stable cash inflow, your accounting requirements may be lower than those of a Fortune 500 conglomerate, but it may not always be that way.
+If you're an aspiring startup owner looking for a stable cash inflow, your accounting requirements may be lower than those of a Fortune 500 conglomerate, but it may not always be that way.

 Growth adds complexity, so unless you want to swap out accounting software every time you refresh your laptop, you'll want a suite that meets you where you are and can take you where you're going.
-You may need basic multi-location accounting software right now, but soon, you'll need a package that can handle bookkeeping for multiple businesses.
+You may need basic multi-location accounting software right now, but soon, you'll need a package to handle bookkeeping for multiple businesses.

 Eventually, if you maintain course and speed, you'll need the best accounting software for multiple entities or the best accounting software for intercompany transactions.
 PC Magazine cites FreshBooks for its ability to work with the smallest companies and help them scale up.
 Wave, which also targets the smallest companies, doesn't get the same love in this regard.

 Giancarlo Bruno, CFO at global e-commerce business Heroes, explains how Payhawk met their multi-entity accounting needs: